Pentecostalism

 - C) They practise Infant Baptism, seal children of any age once they are baptized and include them in the communion.

 - D) One prophecy was documented as following: "When the dear Apostle Krebs began to pray, I saw the sun and the moon radiating a great light.
 I also saw a snake with a wreath, but it quickly disappeared.
 During the sealing, the sun returned, and much heavenly fire and light descended upon the apostles".
+Visions involving a snake must make any Bible scholar shudder; after all, the Roman Catholic Church began with Constantine's vision of the sun, and books could be filled with the association of the moon with problematic beliefs.

 - E) Their Lord's Prayer is typically concluded with "Deliver us from evil", whereupon the 'priest' grants absolution with the words: "In the name and deed of our Lord Jesus Christ, in the ministry of grace sent, to which the power to bind and to loose is given, I proclaim to you full grace and forgiveness, and I absolve you from all your sins.
 Peace be with you!"
 Their catechism clearly grants the right to bind and to lose, and to forgive sins, in imitation to the RCC.
 [1] [2]